paronicholas/data-structures-and-algorithms/README.md

 ### Programming Partner
 * 01 JULY 2019 programmed with Renee Messick to complete functions in challenges-01.test.js
 * 02 JULY 2019 programmed with Melfi Perez to complete functions in challenges-02.test.js
+* 02 JULY 2019 programmed with Melfi Perez to complete functions in challenges-03.test.js